trans-travel/trans-travel/notes/usa-general.md

 in effect (current procedures would respect your gender identity, but, again, these may or may not be followed currently).

+The USA has also been targeting non-citizens with permanent residence ("green cards") and in some cases extraditing them to dangerous prisons that resemble forced labor camps in third-party countries.
+In particular, permanent residents who have criticized the government, have been arrested and/or found guilty of a crime (even minor ones or crimes that were dismissed), or have participated in protest activity or producing works critical of the Israel government have been deported or detained indefinitely.
+People without USA citizenship who live in the USA should consider if they should leave the USA temporarily, as they may face scrutiny and be denied entry, deported, or detained when they return the USA.

 ## Advocacy and Protests

+(Updated March 26, 2025)

 Care should also be used when interacting with public officials or protesting government action.
 Government officials in the USA have taken